 Magic Formatter

 Magic Formatter is Vibe Typer's transcript cleanup layer.
 It can fix punctuation, capitalization, line breaks, and light wording issues after speech-to-text finishes.
+Give it custom instructions and it also applies your own style preferences to every dictation.

 Modes